 Another former First Lady has also been named as a suspect.
 “Michelle Obama must be the Whore of Babylon,” declared Pastor Franklin Graham, son of America’s most famous evangelist, Billy Graham.
 In an interview with the Conservative Chronicle, the younger Graham described the similarities between Michelle Obama and the woman in the vision: “The Bible says the Whore of Babylon sits on a scarlet beast.
 Michelle Obama rides in a limo called the Beast,” said Graham.
 “Also, the Whore wears scarlet and purple, colours that Michelle Obama wears.”

-Franklin may think he has nailed it.
-Until he reads farther in Revelation, anyway.
-So what does the apostle John say?
+Franklin may think he has nailed it, but at Signs we disagree.
+We suspect he would too if he read a little farther in Revelation and uncovered new details.
+So what does the apostle John say next?

 Mike Taylor at prophecyupdate.com has a view of this too.
 He is pretty sure the place is the United States.
 He maintains that the Statue of Liberty is secretly a representation of the Babylonian goddess Ishtar.

 And in his book, The End of America, John Price points out ways that the woman and the US match up: the woman is covered in gold and jewels, America is wealthy; her cup is full of filthiness and abominations, the cup represents the pop culture sewage that America is exporting to the rest of the world.